-The Reports of the Secretary General on Multi-Year payment Plans indicating commitments by Member States on their payments are searchable in the library catalogue (see link below).
+The Reports of the Secretary-General on Multi-year payment plans indicate commitments by Member States on the payments of their assessed contributions.

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.